voidwalker-sagewire/mark-api/BUILD_VLOG_PIPELINE.md

 ID copies it into the Record ID field on the Upload tab, for re-running/updating a specific row without retyping the ID by hand.

+### 2026-08-04 (sixth pass) — Cards made expandable with Copy/Share per field (patched by Claude)

+First real use surfaced the actual gap: the Library showed content existed but gave no way to get it out and post it anywhere.
+Fix: tapping a card's summary now expands it to show all three generated fields (Summary, X Post, Newsletter) in full, each with its own **Copy** button (clipboard) and, where the browser supports it (`navigator.share` — most Android browsers), a **Share** button that hands the text straight to the native Android share sheet (X app, Notes, Messages, whatever's installed) — no copy-then-switch-apps-then-paste round trip required.
+Card ID tap-to-reuse (for re-running/updating a specific row) is unchanged.

 ### 2026-08-04 (same day, third pass) — CORS blocking the hosted uploader (patched by Claude)

 First real test of `mark-uploader.html` (hosted on GitHub Pages at